bauerbach95/tempo/README.md

 2) cd tempo
 3) source install.sh

+Installation should take less than 5 minutes.
 After installing, you can activate the conda environment containing the installed Tempo package: conda activate tempo

 To test if Tempo works properly, run the run_test.py file using using the activated environment: